 What burglars want to steal most from you

-Despite falling offences, Victorians are advised to remain vigilant about burglary.
+In light of an expected rise in burglaries and break in offences, Victorians are advised to remain vigilant about burglary and home security.
 Here’s what burglars are looking for when they break and enter your home.